Vacuum Arc and its Stability | Extinction of Vacuum Arc | Arc Plasmaon 24/2/2012 & Updated on 24/7/2018

 The stability of arc in vacuum circuit breaker depends upon the contact materials, pressure of metal vapor and circuit parameters such as voltage, current, inductor and capacitance.
 It is observe that higher vapour pressure in low temperature is better stability of arc.
-Some metals like Zn, Bi also show better stability of vacuum arc.
-Like vapour pressure thermal conductivity of contact material is also a major factor regarding stability of vacuum arc in circuit breaker.
-If the contact metal is good conductor of heat, the contact surface temperature will fall in faster rate thus metal vapour will be condensed fast hence due to the lack of vapor the vacuum arc will be interrupted.
-But if the metal used for circuit breaker contacts is bad conductor of heat, the metal vapour will not condense fast and the arc continues thus vacuum arc in circuit breaker becomes stable.
-For successful and safe current interruption in vacuum circuit breaker, both arc extinction at proper point of time and the stable arc are required.
-It is observed that the metal having high boiling and melting point gives low vapour in high temperature but in the same time it becomes poor conductor.
-Again the metal having low melting and boiling points gives more vapour at high temperature and in the same time it becomes good conductor.
+Some metals like Zn, Bi also show the better stability of vacuum arc.
+Like vapor pressure, the thermal conductivity of contact material is also a major factor regarding the stability of vacuum arc in circuit breaker.
+If the contact metal is a good conductor of heat, the contact surface temperature will fall in faster rate; thus metal vapor will be condensed fast hence due to the lack of vapor the vacuum arc will be interrupted.
+But if the metal used for circuit breaker contacts is a bad conductor of heat, the metal vapor will not condense fast and the arc continues thus vacuum arc in circuit breaker becomes stable.
+For successful and safe current interruption in vacuum circuit breaker, both arc extinction at the proper point of time and the stable arc are required.
+It is observed that the metal having high boiling and melting point gives low vapor in high temperature, but at the same time, it becomes a poor conductor.
+Again the metal having low melting and boiling points gives more vapor at high temperature and at the same time it becomes a good conductor.
 Therefore, to combine these contradictory properties in one single material, alloys of two or more metals or a metal and nonmetal have to be made.
-Some example of alloys used as the materials to make vacuum circuit breaker contacts are copper-bismuth, silver-lead, copper-lead etc.
+Some examples of alloys used as the materials to make vacuum circuit breaker contacts are copper-bismuth, silver-lead, copper-lead, etc.